nvim-neorocks/rocks.nvim/README.md

 > [!TIP]
 >
-> Bonus: With rocks.nvim, you an **pin and roll back each tree-sitter parser individually!**
+> Bonus: With rocks.nvim, you can **pin and roll back each tree-sitter parser individually!**

 <!-- Or, if you want something that comes with lots of tree-sitter parsers and -->
 <!-- automatically configures nvim-treesitter for you, -->